jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ### Verify Cilium BGP peering

 1. Verify Cilium BGP has successfully established peering sessions with **xrd05** and **xrd06** with the following cilium CLI.
 Note, it may take a few seconds for the peering sessions to establish.

+   We will be using the below command to interact with the Cilium BGP process.
    ```
    cilium bgp peers
    ```